 The event commenced with the welcoming of the judges and introduction of the campuses.
 GIIS Noida from the secondary category was the first to present their QCP.
 Their presentation was based on E-Waste and its adverse effects on the environment.
 They stood out in their selection of topics and received positive reviews from the judges and the principals.
 This was followed by the presentation by GIIS Ahmedabad on their selected topic.
 Finally, GIIS Whitefield (Bengaluru) presented on the topic "Obstacles faced in the implementation of modern learning tools in Education."
 The students clearly brought out the problem in the implementation with the utilization of the tool "Blended learning".
 All the three teams adroitly made use of surveys, diagrams, charts and statistics to represent their findings and research.

 We then moved onto the Middle School category where the same order of presentation was followed.
 Team Noida went first giving an elaborate account on their topic ‘Cyber Bullying in schools’ with teams from GIIS Ahmedabad and Whitefield (Bengaluru) campuses in sequence.
 Team Whitefield (Bengaluru) was the last to present their topic.
 All the teams received constructive feedbacks from the judges to enhance their take which the participants took positively.
 Then followed great enthusiasm as the results were announced.
-Silence followed and all the participants hoped their school would win to qualify for RWCC finals to be held on 4th December 2019 in GIIS SMART Campus, Singapore.
+Silence followed and all the participants hoped their school would win to qualify for RWCC finals to be held in December 2019 in GIIS SMART Campus, Singapore.

 Results were announced and the winners were congratulated.
 Let’s have a look at the overall results: